pyjarrett/calendon/py/README.md

 ## Environment Variables

 `KNELL_HOME` - Specifies the root folder of the project.
-This is used to locate Knell if Hammer is run from a non-standard directory.
+This is used to locate Knell if Crank is run from a non-standard directory.

 ## General Purpose Arguments